mbhall88/TAC3_Report/manuscript.md

 do not perform identically, and therefore methodology is still important.
 While some studies have focused specifically on Nanopore data, all used a small sample size (Votintseva *et al.* 2017 n=5, Hunt *et al.* 2019 n=5, `tb-profiler` 2019 n=3).
 Additionally, `tb-profiler` and `mykrobe` both have limitations with their methods.

-`tb-profiler` uses an approach similar to a read pileup and then taking consensus at each site.
-This means they will never perform particularly well with indel calls as pileups do not work well for Illumina [@doi:10/d95c], let alone Nanopore.
-Given that indel calls are critical for some drugs in Mtb such as pyrazinamide [@doi:10/d9kj], this becomes a ceiling for the `tb-profiler` method.
-On the other hand, `mykrobe` uses a conservative, precise approach of mapping 21-mers to a de Bruijn graph.
-With an approximate error rate of 10% in Nanopore data, the probability of a correct 21-mer is 11%.
-Meaning that `mykrobe` requires high depth-of-coverage to get sufficient, correct 21-mers.
-By comparison, `pandora` maps entire reads to genes - rather than k-mers in isolation as with `mykrobe` - confirms that the read really does overlap the gene, and only then includes the k-mers in the calculation.
-Theoretically, this allows for the use of a smaller k-mer size and therefore reduces coverage requirements.
-A second limitation of both `tb-profiler` and `mykrobe` is that they only genotype with respect to know variants - i.e. they cannot detect novel variants.
+Both `tb-profiler` and `mykrobe` only genotype with respect to known variants - i.e. they cannot detect novel variants.
 The CRyPTIC consortium recently introduced a new approach whereby if an unknown mutation is identified in a gene known to be involved in resistance, they refuse to make a call and instead send the sample for phenotyping [@doi:10/d9kj].
 On their 10,000 samples, this achieved a specificity and sensitivity for first-line drugs that was acceptable for clinical usage.
 This method is now in use at Public Health England for all Mtb samples in England.
 Hunt *et al.* 2019 [@doi:10/ggd835] quantified the cost of the pure-genotyping approach of `mykrobe`, showing that 2.4-4.6% of resistant samples were missed.
 By introducing *de novo* discovery into `pandora`, I enable us to address this issue, and that is the focus for this chapter.

 #### Drug susceptibility prediction for *M. tuberculosis* using `pandora`